pingcap/docs-dm/en/task-configuration-file-full.md

 remove-meta: false              # Whether to remove the `meta` information (`checkpoint` and `onlineddl`) corresponding to the task name before starting the replication task.
 enable-heartbeat: false         # Whether to enable the heartbeat feature.
 online-ddl-scheme: "gh-ost"     # Only "gh-ost" and "pt" are currently supported.
+case-sensitive: false           # Whether to enable the case-sensitive feature for schema/table.

 target-database:                # Configuration of the downstream database instance.
   host: "192.168.0.1"